 Rapporteur summary:

+2 companies believe that in order to reduce the size of the SCGFailureInformation, the RACH resource related parameter may not need to be included in the SCGFailureInformation, since the network may still have this information available at the moment of the failure.
+Hence, they are proposing to only include the perRAInfoList.
+Given the above Rapporteur proposes the following:

+RAN2 to consider the possibility to only include the perRAInfoList rather than the full RA-Information in the SCGFailureInformation message, in order to reduce the size of the SCGFailureInformation.

 SHR

 Concerning the open issues of the SHR, the following proposal was provided in the pre-meeting 117 email discussion [1], and companies were invided to provide their view on whether the T312 threshold for triggering SHR should be configured per measurement identity or a common threshold can be used for triggering SHR no matter T312 was running on which measurement identity.